WineGrasshopper/2023_Tourism_Data_Utilization_Contest_Development/README.md

 ---

-## Walking Trail Safety Index and Management System
+## Walking Trail Safety Index and Management System (Responsive Web)

 ### Overview
 This project was created as part of the 2023 Tourism Data Contest organized by the Korea Tourism Organization.
 The goal is to enhance the safety of walking tourists by developing a "Walking Trail Safety Index" and a management system that identifies safe paths and reports dangerous areas.